 3. Upgrade to Windows 10 Pro with a product key

-The one drawback to using the Microsoft Store for upgrading to Windows 10 Pro is that it’s expensive.
+The one drawback to using the Microsoft Store to upgrade from Windows 10 Home to Windows 10 Pro is that it’s expensive.
 It’s the simplest method, but you’ll always pay the full price.

 The Microsoft Store isn’t the only place you can get Windows 10 Pro, however.
 There are plenty of other places to buy a product key for Windows 10 Pro.
 With one of these, you can skip step 2 by clicking ‘Change product key’ in the Windows 10 Activation settings menu from the first step.

 A word of caution though about buying a product key, though.
 You should always try and buy from a reputable source, either a well-known retailer with good reviews and customer feedback or from somewhere you’ve used before.
 Buying a cheap key on eBay might seem like a good idea, but there’s no guarantee you’ll get what you’re paying for and you’ll have less support if it’s a dud.

 For most people, Windows 10 Home will be all they ever need.
 But there are still some key features that might make an upgrade to Windows 10 Pro the right course of action.